 Arts 251B, Color Photography, Haverford College

-Students developed an individual approach to photography.
-Work was critiqued weekly to give critical insights into editing of individual projects and the use of the appropriate photographic materials in analog or digital formats necessary to give coherence to that work.
-Students photographed in 35mm and medium format.
+Students develop an individual approach to photography.
+Work is critiqued weekly to give critical insights into editing of individual projects and the use of the appropriate photographic materials in analog or digital formats necessary to give coherence to that work.
+Students photograph in 35mm and medium format.

-Final project was 24 prints, either matted and stored in handmade archival box or bound in handmade book along with artist statement.
+Final project is 24 prints – either matted and stored in handmade archival box, or bound in handmade book – along with artist statement.

 To incorporate audio recordings into her final project, I instructed the following Arts251B student in making a WordPress site.
 This was her first time working with audio and web formats.